|It's here - 8 years of development and improvement; and it sounds better than I dreamed.

 frequency irritants are greatly reduced without loss of detail, making the sound a lot easier to listen to for a long time.

-of 7 fixed delays.
+7 fixed delays.
 Short, medium, and long time Clarify buttons and ambiance buttons treat the 3 front channels equally.
-If you are not satisfied with the
+If you are not satisfied with the 10

-10 basic ambiance choices you can page down to 306 more push buttons.
-Reverberation times vary from 20 milliseconds to a glorious 8 seconds for pipe
+basic ambiance choices you can page down to 306 more push buttons.
+Reverberation times vary from 20 milliseconds to a long 8 seconds for pipe

 organ.
 You can hear the organ intimately in a space larger than any cathedral.
 The results are superior to real acoustic spaces and the ambiance nicely